 For the year ended December 31, 2017, the annual components of the MIP and the fourth quarter of the quarterly components of the MIP, to the extent not deferred by the executive, were paid in March, 2018.
-The first three installments of the quarterly components of the MIP, to the extent not deferred by the executive, were paid in March, 2018.
 The first three installments of the quarterly components of the MIP, to the extent not deferred by the executive, were paid in May, August and November, 2017, respectively.
-Amounts in the table above for 2017 include a \$6,281 payment for Mr. Schnatter and a \$6,826 payment under the QSIP for the other amounts are pursuant to the MIP.
+Amounts in the table above for 2017 include a \$6,281 payment for Mr. Schnatter and a \$6,826 payment under the QSIP for the other NEOs.
+All other amounts are pursuant to the MIP.
 As discussed in the Compensation Discussion and Analysis, Mr. Schnatter chose to forego the last two installments of his MIP and such unpaid amounts are not included above.